josiyuh/Morse-Code-Tutor/README.md

 ## Open Source

-This project is open-source and intended for learning and experimentation in embedded systems, IoT architecture, and real-time device interaction.
+This project is open-source and intended for learning and experimentation in Computer networks, Embedded Systems, IoT architecture, and real-time device interaction.

 ---